whitneyburton/portfolios/students/1610-back/ethan-bennett/mod-4-portfolio.md

 #
 ### **Group Work**

+Quantified Self was a very abbreviated project for Nick and I, since we had to miss so much of the first week for our training.

-For our Capstone project, we built an app using React, Solidity/Truffle, and Rails that can track a food's origin on the Ethereum blockchain.
+For the Capstone project, Schutte, David, Nick, and I built an app using React, Solidity/Truffle, and Rails that can track a food's origin on the Ethereum blockchain.
 The first sprint wasn't graded, but here are the second and third:

 ### **Sprint Two:**